dcunited001/dcunited001.github.io/_posts/2018-10-20-analytic-neurology-da-vinci-shakespeare-and-the-bridge-between-brain-and-mind.md

           persist cause the mind to experience difficulty in overturning the existing primed circuit pathways.

+### How an Artist Finds Double Images

 - copy/rewrite footnotes on sketches? (from "to catch a butterfly")
   - how to find double images by sketching (why you need to explore through sketches and why working with double images is so hard)
   - the main problems with double images in art with realistic or expert technique:

+#### (1) Sketching & Remaking Pieces Repeatedly

 - (1) it usually requires remaking the piece repeatedly, but each time, it's difficult to maintain the dependencies for double iamges that make them work without trying too hard.
   - when you redo the piece, unless you have granular control over where you place elements and how you maintain proportions, then your intended direction unwinds and the effect is properly received. or ... worse, it looks like everything in your piece became contrived around that single element.

+#### (2) Depth Effects must be coherent (lighting can be deconstructed)

 - (2) features of perceived depth of matching image classes must be coherent, not simply the silouettes. why? because neurons also leverage design patterns like Capsule Network -- Gregory Hinton and other researchers inferred inspiration behind the Capsule Network from interleaving neurons whose silicon counterparts feed encodings back into themselves, in a way. (double check the last part)
   - the addition of lighting can complicate things, but also opens up the possibility for "partializing" the intended recognized image classes. in this way, you deconstruct the recognized features of two image classes, keeping those most characteristic to the type of object and discarding the rest.
     - after the constraints have been loosened, its easier to find pairs whose partial definitions match.
     - the above technique is almost essential for getting lighting to work, since it allows you to toy with how the lighting interactions from various sources hit the objects' surfaces
       - here you use the same "partialization" technique to decide which surfaces receive light with various light sources.
         - tuning/emphasizing the color of each light source allows you to emphasize the characteristics of each intended image class across various surfaces.
     - yet, to pull any of this off, you have to have expert proficiency in artistic ideation, visualization, lighting, color, abstraction and depth, along with enough time and patience.

-    - (3) greyscale images make it easy; color makes it hard
+#### (3) greyscale images make double images easy; color makes them hard ####

   - if doodling to explore possibilities, but without color, then the double image possibilities you identify won't necessarily translate to color easily. so the artist needs to have extremely developed ideation with intricate visualization to imagine the possibilities before they waste the time.

 - why double images with black and white are easier to identify.
   - how color evokes an aspect of the "curse of dimensionality" which gives classes of visual patterns more distinct "fingerprints".
   - black and white images are simple. with some drawing techniques or abstract art visual styles/content, then it can be difficult to avoid provoking difficult to resolve classification without the use of color
   - it may be possible to verify this in art by running image classification algorithms over smaller regions of art pieces. the probabilities reported for top class matches in greyscale should result in more spread over more image classes.
     - to control, you can easily remove color channel content from the color test cases, giving you three categories: greyscale, rgb, rgb => greyscale.
     - there are other interesting things you can do with hue/etc to tune recognition.
   - the more abstract the style, techniques or subject of the piece, the more likely there will be poor activation of final image classes, spreading the probability over several classes.

+# How to Search for Double Images, Algorithmically

   - how to search for double images, and why it's a hard problem, unless you have some miraculous instantiation of neural circuits